ahcombs/bayesactR/README.md

 The recommended way to create the nodelist is to generate it using a pair of provided functions `blank_nodelist()` and `add_actor()`.

-Note that theoretically, it should be possible to run interactions where different actors are assigned different dictionaries, simulating cross-cultural interaction.
-However, at the time of this writing this seems to sometimes cause errors, so assigning all actors the same set of dictionaries is recommended.

 #### Synergy with actdata